framework-one/framework-one.github.io/source/documentation/3.5/cfml-and-clojure.markdown

 between data representations.
 In Clojure, in particular, you can create hierarchies of types independent of any data and use those to guide function call dispatching.

-Which brings us nicely to polymorhism!
+Which brings us nicely to polymorphism!
 Polymorphism is great.
 It's very useful.
 Unfortunately, in OOP it is tied to inheritance which, as we've just seen, is all about coupling when you're dealing with classes.
 If you only ever use interfaces and pure implementations, you can free yourself from some of the problems of coupling forced on you by OOP, but you still get stuck if you have a class (implementation) that isn't declared to implement an interface that you need to use, even though it has the right methods.
 Nor can you easily take an arbitrary existing class and make it implement your interface (you can extend the class and implement your interface, only if the class is not final in Java, for example).
-In addition to all that, polymorhism in OOP is only effective on the first argument -- the object type itself -- which means that when faced with more complex problems, you have to resort to design patterns like Visitor and implement double dispatch.
+In addition to all that, polymorphism in OOP is only effective on the first argument -- the object type itself -- which means that when faced with more complex problems, you have to resort to design patterns like Visitor and implement double dispatch.
 But then you are forced to modify the "visited" class every time you want to visit it with a new class.
-What you really need there is polymorhism based on multiple arguments.
+What you really need there is polymorphism based on multiple arguments.
 Fortunately, you can have that in functional programming.

 So what have we learned?

-Polymorphism is very limited in OOP but can be very powerful in FP once we remove the restriction of single dispatch and the coupling to a static inheritance hierarchy: this gives you ad hoc or a la carte polymorhism.
+Polymorphism is very limited in OOP but can be very powerful in FP once we remove the restriction of single dispatch and the coupling to a static inheritance hierarchy: this gives you ad hoc or a la carte polymorphism.

 Inheritance as seen in OOP is essentially an implementation detail.
 You can have ad hoc inheritance in FP, which provides expressiveness where you want it and avoids boilerplate and coupling where you don't.